him229/gold-hunters/README.md

 second program, the Archaeological Dig Tool (ADT) where tools can be applied to the viewable map to find features and finds.

-Done in collaboration with Karen Trevino.
+Developed in collaboration with Karen Trevino.